sfourakis/SovDebtWelfare/README.md

 function computed using the consumer's discount factor until the first period of default and the government's discount factor in that period and thereafter with default costs (with default costs).

+The columns of the last file contains the asset limits conditional on no default for the CE2012, Ar2008, and AG2006 models respectively.
+This is used to generate the benchmark comparison in the figures.

 Comments in files 2-4 are sparse, may be inaccurate/obsolete, and are subject to change.